-The vendor who meets the Section 285.525, RSI Affidavit of Work Authorization.
-Mo, definition of a business entity must complete and return the following (Name of Business Entity Authorized Representative) as st being duly sworn on my oath, affirm (Business Entity Name) is enrolled and will co with respect to employees hired after enrollmen related to contract(s) with the State of Misso ntinue to participate in the E-Verify federal work authorization program t in the program who are proposed to work in connection with the services our for the duration of the contract(s), if awarded in accordance with affirm that (Business Entity Name) does not an unauthorized alien in connection with the contracted services provided eve are true and correct.
-(The undersigned understands that false the penalties provided under Section 575.040, RSMo.)
-Authorized Representative's Signature Printed Name Title Date E-Mail Address E-Verify Company ID Number Subscribed and sworn to before me this of I am commissioned as a notary public within the Co unty of, State of, Name of COUNTY) , and my commiss Signature of Notary
+The vendor who meets the Section 285.525, RSMo, definition of a business entity must complete and return the following Affidavit of Work Authorization.

+(Name Entity Comes of Business Authorized Representative) now as \\\ (Position/Title) first being duly sworn on my oath, affirm \\\\ (Business Entity Name) is enrolled and will continue to participate in the E-Verify federal work authorization program with respect to employees hired after enrollment in the program who are proposed to work in connection with the services related to contract(s) with the State of Missouri for the duration of the contract(s), if awarded in accordance with subsection 2 of Section 285.530, RSMo.
+I also affirm that (Business Entity Name) does not and will not knowingly employ a person who is an unauthorized alien in connection with the contracted services provided under the contract(s) for the duration of the contract(s), if awarded.

+In Affirmation thereof, the facts stated above are true and correct.
+(The undersigned understands that false statements made in this filing are subject to the penalties provided under Section 575.040, RSMo.)

+Authorized Representative's Signature Printed Name Title Date E-Mail Address E-Verify Company ID Number Subseribed and sugar to before my this of Low Subscribed and sworn to before me this (DAY) of I am Subscribed and sworn to before me this commissioned as a notary public within the Co (DAY) (MONTH, YEAR) commissioned as a notary public within the Co (DAY) (MONTH, YEAR) ounty of, State of

+Signature of Notary